-- 4.3 Councillors will recall being invited to consider and comment on the draft Model Code of Conduct prepared by the LGA as part of the consultation.
-Following collation of comments from councillors, the Monitoring Officer agreed the Council's response to the consultation with the Chair of the Committee and submitted it to the LGA on behalf of the Council.
-The draft Code was reconsidered following the consultation as part of an LGA Councillors' Forum on the 22 October 2020.
-The Model Code was released by the LGA on the 23 December 2020 and has been designed "to protect our democratic role, encourage good conduct and safeguard the public's trust in local government".

-- 4.4 The Code of Conduct covers:

 - joint statement

 - introduction

 - definition

 - purpose of the code of conduct

 - general principles of Councillor conduct

 - application of the code of conduct

 - standards of Councillor conduct

 - general conduct: respect; bullying, harassment and discrimination; impartiality of officers of the Council; confidentiality and access to information; disrepute; use of positions; use of local authority resources and facilities; complying with the code of conduct; protecting your reputation and the reputation of the local authority; interest; gifts and hospitality.

 - Appendix A: The 7 principals of public life

 - Appendix B: Registering interest

 - Appendix C: The Committee on Standards in Public Life

 - 4.5 In July 2020, the Chairman of the CSPL, Lord Evans, wrote to the Secretary of State for Housing, Communities and Local Government, The Right Honourable Robert Jenrick MP, seeking an update on the Government's formal response to the report issued in January 2019.
 A further letter was sent by Lord Evans in October 2020 to Luke Hall MP the, then, Minister for Local Government and Homelessness querying when the Committee might receive the Government's formal response.
-Councillors are reminded that it was a key recommendation in the CSPL report that local authorities should be given the power to suspend Councillors without allowances for up to six months where a breach of the Code of Conduct was found.
+Councillors are advised that it was a key recommendation in the CSPL report that local authorities should be given the power to suspend Councillors without allowances for up to six months where a breach of the Code of Conduct was found.
 The CSPL report concluded that the current sanctions available to local authorities were insufficient to respond to serious breaches of the Code of Conduct.
 The Government is yet to respond.

 - 4.6 Councillors are invited to consider the Model LGA Code; in particular, whether the Council's Code of Conduct should be amended to incorporate all or part of it.
 In considering the Model Code, Councillors are invited to consider whether the LGA Model Code will enhance the Council's Code of Conduct and, therefore, amendments to it are appropriate.
+It is recommended that the review is undertaken by a cross party working group that will then report back to the Standards Committee.

 4.7 If Councillors are so minded, the amendments to the Code be referred to Council for consideration and adoption.

 5. Risks and Uncertainties

 5.1.
 None identified.

 6. Implications

 6.1.
 Financial Implications

 There are no direct financial implications.

 6.2.
-Legal Implications

-There are no specific legal implications, however elements of the draft Model Code would require legislation (sanctions).
+Legal Implications There are no specific legal implications, however elements of the draft Model Code would require legislation (sanctions).
 6.3.
-Equalities Implications

-There are no specific equalities implications.
+Equalities Implications There are no specific equalities implications.

-6.4 Section 17 of the Crime and Disorder Act 1998 Implications

-There are no Section 17 Implications.
+6.4 Section 17 of the Crime and Disorder Act 1998 Implications There are no Section 17 Implications.

 7. Link to Corporate Priorities

+Quality of Life

+Efficient Services

-Quality of Life Efficient Services Delivery of an effective Standards regime supports the Council's Sustainable Growth priority of 'Maintaining and enhancing our residents' quality of life' The Environment
+Delivery of an effective Standards regime supports the Council's

+Sustainable Growth priority of 'Maintaining and enhancing our residents' quality of life'

+The Environment

 8. Recommendation

 It is recommended that Standards Committee:

-- a) note the progress of implementation of the CSPL best practice recommendations by Government - b) consider the LGA Model Code of Conduct and authorise the Monitoring Officer, if considered appropriate, to make amendments to the Council's Code of Conduct to incorporate all or part of the Model Code - c) if amended, recommend adoption of the revised Code to Council.
+- a) note the progress of the implementation of the CSPL best practice recommendations by Government,

+- b) establish a member working group to consider the LGA Model Code of Conduct and make recommendations to the committee,

-For more information contact: Sanjit Sull - Monitoring Officer ssull@rushcliffe.gov.uk 0115 9148215 Background papers Available for Inspection None List of appendices (if any): Appendix A - Model Code of Conduct Appendix B - CSPL report: Local Government ethical standards Appendix C - Correspondence Lord Evans 6 July 2020 to Robert Jenrick MP
+For more information contact: Sanjit Sull - Monitoring Officer ssull@rushcliffe.gov.uk 0115 9148215

+Background papers Available for Inspection None

+List of appendices (if any): Appendix A - Model Code of

+Conduct

+Appendix B - CSPL report: Local

+Government ethical standards

+Appendix C - Correspondence Lord

+Evans 6 July 2020 to Robert Jenrick

+MP